Holistic Robust Data-Driven Decisions: Robustness Against Noise and Misspecification

 Theorem \ref{thm: LP-DRO expression for empirical} implies that the LP-DRO formulation can be tractably computed provided we can evaluate the inflated loss function $\loss^{\cN}$.
 Hence, our novel LP-DRO formulation is computationally not harder to solve than the robust formulations proposed by \citet{madry2017towards}.
 In particular, when the loss function $\loss(x,\xi)$ is convex in the decision $x$ for all $\xi$, the LP-DRO predictor is convex in $x$ as well.
-Finally, our LP-DRO robust predictor can be interpreted as a generalization of the predictors $\hat{c}_{\mathrm{R}}(x,\Pemp{T})$ and $\hat{c}_{\mathrm{M}}(x,\Pemp{T})$ which protect against both noise and misspecification, simultaneously. \begin{corollary} When $\alpha T$ is integer, any $x\in \cX$ and noise set $\cN$, we have